 Asking ourselves these questions doesn’t in any way require us to withhold our gifts, regardless of how we answer them.
 The purpose of this self-inquiry is to become more aware of our unconscious intentions and in the process become more acutely attuned to others’ motivations.

-As we begin to trust ourselves to make these fine distinctions we become more able to give freely and more open to receive.
+As we begin to trust ourselves to make these fine distinctions, we become more able to give freely and more open to receiving.
 We learn to refine our sensors around trusting positive reciprocation.
 In the process, we notice those acts of kindness and true generosity of spirit that set in motion cooperation of the highest order.
 In so doing, the tendency to control is greatly diminished and is replaced by a growing sense of trust.

 The rule of reciprocation is deeply ingrained in our psyche and with thoughtfulness can be refined to work for us in beneficial ways.
 When we begin to understand the power that is inherent in the rule of reciprocity, the motivation to practice generosity with our time and attention dramatically expands.

-This dance of ongoing, reciprocal giving and receiving is a characteristic all highly successful relationships.
-When it is fully integrated into a relationship, the motivation that drives each partner is that of “enlightened self interest”.
+This dance of ongoing, reciprocal giving and receiving is a characteristic of all highly successful relationships.
+When it is fully integrated into a relationship, the motivation that drives each partner is that of “enlightened self-interest."
 This term refers to the deep understanding and trust that when I give freely, uncoercively, and unconditionally to another, my own well-being is enhanced, regardless of how they respond.
 It’s the trust that the return to me comes through my act of giving, not as a result of it.
 And when two people are simultaneously operating from this understanding, there’s no telling what they can create together.
 The sky’s the limit!